franckya/openNMS/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out the [support page](https://www.opennms.com/support/) or [contact support](sales@opennms.com), and we’ll help you sort it out.
+Check out the [support page](https://www.opennms.com/support/), and we’ll help you sort it out.